 Another option is to use crowd testing.
 Some sites help connect with real testers.
 For example, you can go on Reddit and find beta testers in subreddits like TestMyApp.
 Or use a website like BetaFamily.
 You can also set up testing sessions on UserInterviews, where you can choose the audience more precisely.

-And remember, the more people interact with your bot, the more training data you will get to make your chatbot prepared for different use cases.
+And remember, the more people interact with your bot, the more training data you will get to prepare your chatbot for different use cases.